Pippadi/code-metrics/report/report.md

 Keeping track of files can be difficult.
 We wanted to make the task a little easier by adding graphics to help visualize folder structure and file size.

+## How we collaborated

+In order to stay synchronized while working at different times, we chose to use the industry standard [`git`](https://git-scm.org) version control system.
+As we finished making our individual changes, we would commit and push our code to [GitHub](https://github.com/Pippadi/code-metrics), where we chose to host our repository.

+Additionally, we strove to keep our code clean and understandable, with some comments as well.
+How successful our efforts were in this regard is left to the evaluator.

 ## How it works

 The program gets the file/folder whose details are required from command line arguments given in `sys.argv`.